 If your teens love shopping, there are an endless number of shops, from clothing to art galleries.
 There’s an ice cream shop called Sundae, and a couple of candy shops too (Fuzziwig’s Candy Factory and Rocket Fizz).
 CinéBistro has the latest movies, and even a bowling alley, bol, which offers food and bowling.
 Solaris Plaza (where bol is located), has a large grass area for games of corn hole (rent equipment next to bol), and hosts concerts during the week.
 Hanging out in the village is only the beginning of Vail summer fun.

 Head up the mountain to Epic Discovery

 The adventure begins with a scenic ride on the Vail gondola to the top of Vail Mountain.
-At the top is where the fun begins, the hard part will be knowing where to start.
+At the top is where the fun begins, and the hard part is knowing where to start.
 My kids headed straight for the alpine coaster, Forest Flyer Mountain Coaster.
 It was a ton of fun, and I loved that you can control the speed with your hand brakes.
 I’m sure my kids didn’t use their brakes, and they couldn’t resist going a second time.

 There are several zip lines, Game Creek, Golden Eagle, and Little Eagle (for young children), but unfortunately they weren’t open for the season in early June.
 We did see some of the employees trying out the line and it looked amazing.
 Highly recommend if you’re a zip line enthusiast.